 Montauk Credit Union is headquartered in NEW YORK and is the 53rd largest credit union in the state of New York.
-It is also the 1,090th largest credit union in the nation.
-It was established in 1922 and as of December of 2013, it had grown to 9 employees and 3,777 members.
-Montauk Credit Union's savings rates are 44% higher than the national average, and it boasts a A+ health rating.
+It is also the 1,085th largest credit union in the nation.
+It was established in 1922 and as of March of 2014, it had grown to 8 employees and 3,705 members.
+Montauk Credit Union's savings rates are 44% higher than the national average, and it has a A health rating.

 MCU has an "open charter" which enables us to extend membership to anyone. - See Details